STEM CELL THERAPY

 AS WE AGE, OUR STEM CELLS LOSE THEIR REGENERATIVE CAPACITY

-Unfortunately, as we age we slowly loose our regenerative capacity, because:
+Unfortunately, as we age we slowly lose our regenerative capacity, because:

 - We lose vast numbers of our stem cells, and